Want to make using IXL in your classroom even easier? Try out these time-saving features that can help you use IXL even more effectively!

 Share skills to Google Classroom

-If you use Google Classroom, be sure to check out the Google Classroom share link located in the bottom right corner of any skill.
+If you use Google Classroom, be sure to check out the Google Classroom share link located in the top right corner of any skill.
 This is a big time saver when you are looking to assign skills to your whole class, groups of students, or individual students.
 With one click, your students will be taken directly to the assigned skill and can get right to work.

 Bonus tip for Google Classroom users: You can now import your roster from Google Classroom!

 Textbook and test prep skill plans